CallWhatsApp

 A dirty blower can mimic motor noise.
 Airflow and buildup checks should happen before naming the motor as the cause.

-3. Drain, Ice, or Flow-Related Noise Pattern
+3. Drain, Ice, Or Flow-Related Noise Pattern

 • Noise appears with water drip, weak cooling, or ice on the pipe.